Through our Counseling Ministry we provide intervention services to

 Hope Harbor Academy

-Young people who come to Hope Harbor are often years behind academically.
-Certified teachers at Hope Harbor’s on-site Academy work with each student to improve their study and academic skills.
+Our residents attend Hope Harbor Academy.
+We are accredited through Christian Schools International.
+Hope Harbor residents often arrive here years behind academically.
+Certified teachers at Hope Harbor’s on-site academy work with each student to improve their study and academic skills.
 When students first enter the program, they are assessed to determine reading and math skills as well as mastery of grade level core content.
 In providing individualized instruction, teachers allow students to progress at their own pace while re-teaching core content they have missed.
+The personalized attention and dedication the residents receive is one of the most valuable pieces to the Hope Harbor experience.
+For these children to improve and succeed in their academic efforts and really discovery that they are able to excel in school gives them a level of confidence no one can measure.